clustercoder/cyberCypher_Final/models/README.md

-# .claude/
+# models/

-This folder holds Claude tooling metadata for this workspace.

-## Why It Exists
+Top-level model artifact storage directory.

+## Typical Contents

+- saved RL checkpoints
+- LoRA adapter outputs
+- other serialized training artifacts

-- keeps assistant-specific artifacts separate from product source code
+These are generated files and are separate from source code in `src/models/`.
-- prevents runtime logic from being mixed with editor/assistant setup files

-## Scope

-Nothing in this directory is part of BAC runtime control flow or data flow.
-It is support/configuration only.

 ## LoRA Status Sync (2026-03-08)